rust-lang/rfcs/text/3537-msrv-resolver.md

 (assuming it won't be backported to a patch release within a compatible MSRV).
 However, longer MSRV policies encourage more stagnation as falling behind in dependencies represents a risk when it comes to security vulnerabilities.
-For when longer MSRVs are needed, maintainers should reserve MSRV bumps for when bumping their minor version, giving them room to backport fixes.
+Alternatively for when longer MSRVs are needed, maintainers could [reserve MSRV bumps for when bumping their minor version](https://doc.rust-lang.org/cargo/reference/semver.html#env-new-rust), giving them room to backport fixes.

 In addition, without support for more granular MSRV declarations,